Introduction: Slow and Easy Trek in Langtang.

 The Langtang walk provides modest but decent lodging and restroom facilities along the way.
 Teahouses or lodges are often modest, with communal dormitory-style rooms with bunk beds or individual rooms with a shared bathroom.

-The trail's restrooms are primitive and mainly consist of squat toilets.
-Some teahouses may offer western-style restrooms, however this is not always the case.
+The trail's restrooms are primitive and mainly consist of western toilets.
+Some teahouses may offer attached western-style restrooms, however this is not always the case.
 Toilet paper should be brought with you because it may not be accessible in the teahouses.
 Hand sanitizer and moist wipes are also advised for hygienic concerns.

 When washing in streams or rivers, it is best to use biodegradable soap and shampoo to ensure proper hygiene and sanitation.
 To reduce the environmental effect, it is critical to dispose of garbage ethically and adhere to the "Leave No Trace" guidelines.